 Wow.
-What a year, eh?
+What a last couple of years, eh?
 We’ve been taxed in every way possible—emotionally, mentally, physically.
 And most of us have been focused on caring for other people instead of ourselves.
-Since we don’t have our typical self-care opportunities (remember spa days and gym routines?), let’s look at little ways to take care of ourselves in this new normal.
+Let’s look at little ways to take care of ourselves while keeping in mind the new normal.

 What does this tongue-twister really mean?
 Get your vitamin D.* The body uses sunlight to produce vitamin D naturally.
 This nutrient promotes bone health, reduces inflammation and can help with depression.
 Sit outside during your next videoconference.
 Walk around the neighborhood while chatting on the phone.
 Remember to wear sunscreen if you’re going to be in direct sunlight for longer than 10 minutes.
 And if you’re around other people, remember to wear your mask and practice social distancing.